Media Analytics

 PATENTS

-We solve fundamental challenges in computer vision, with a focus on understanding and interaction in 3D scenes, representation learning in visual and multimodal data, learning across domains and tasks, as well as responsible AI.
+We solve fundamental challenges in computer vision, with a focus on understanding and interaction in 3D scenes, foundational vision-language models, robust learning across domains and responsible AI.
 Our technological breakthroughs contribute to socially-relevant solutions that address key enterprise needs in mobility, safety and smart spaces.
-Meet our team of experts, check out our blog, or read our latest publications.

 READ MORE